avermeulen/object-oriented-programming-introduction/README.md

 ### Abstract classes

-There is alot of repetition in these two classes it is only the `charge` method that is different for each class.
+There is a lot of repetition in these two classes it is only the `charge` method that is different for each class.

 I can create a common class that implement the shared methods of the Kiosks and then let each kiosk implement it's own specific logic.
 This is what Abstract Classes are for.